Klortho/dtd-diagram/to-do.md

 * Any other options cleanup?
 Things that shouldn't be options, that can be moved into the class files?
 * Look for FIXMEs
-* Get rid of jQuery
+* [c] Get rid of jQuery
 * Fix links to documentation
+* Get it to work well with JATS -- use that as the demo
+* Test the various ways it can be kicked off - make sure there are no timing issues.
 * productize it
     - build script to combine and minimize